 Which means you’ll get 1 subscriber from 20 people who complete your quiz.

-Which means you need 2000 people to complete your quiz to get 100 new subscribers.
+Which means you need 2000 quiz completions to get 100 new subscribers.

 Which is a lot of people for your small business website, isn’t it?